Cold Laser Therapy Equipment Guide & Overview

 In this age of pharmaceutical and surgery dominated medicine, most conventional MDs shy away from laser therapy, outside of commonly accepted laser surgery procedures.
 However, therapeutic cold lasers primarily, along with some class 4 hot lasers, are increasingly used as complimentary treatment therapy in a wide range of therapeutic practices.
-There is a wide spectrum of health care providers that focus on treating both symptoms and the root cause of health issues, while supporting the body on a cellular level.
+There is an increasing spectrum of health care providers that focus on treating both symptoms and the root cause of health issues, while supporting the body on a cellular level.
 Practitioners that utilize cold lasers include: chiropractors, acupuncturist, physical therapists, massage therapists, skin care professionals, weight control centers, smoking cessation centers, herbalists, osteopaths, functional medicine specialist, vets, dentists, podiatrists and many others.
 While lasers are not a “cure-all”, there is overwhelming evidence over a 50+year track record, that cold lasers are effective in treating a significant variety of symptoms and conditions.

 What sets Cold Laser Therapy (CLT) aka Low Level Laser Therapy (LLLT) apart from other treatment modalities?
 Cold lasers have also been called healing lasers, soft lasers, biostimulating lasers and more.
-They offer a means of delivering photons (energy packets) directly to cells and target tissues, which is absorbed by the Mitochondria and instantly turned into a usable form of energy called Adenosine Triphosphate (ATP).
+They offer a means of delivering photons (energy packets) directly to cells and target tissues, which is absorbed by the Mitochondria (the power-house of the cell) and instantly turned into a usable form of energy called Adenosine Triphosphate (ATP).
 CLT also helps to significantly reduce inflammation by deactivating 7 or the 9 enzymes that cause inflammation by up to 70%.
 Other touted benefits include increased production of collagen, elastin, osteoblasts, fibroblasts, increased lymph movement and blood circulation and much more.

 There are 3 main categories that people use to compare therapeutic laser systems: